Fort Bragg High School

 Fort Bragg High School is the comprehensive public high school in Fort Bragg, California, United States, responsible for offering the ninth through twelfth grades to students in the Fort Bragg Unified School District.
 The school serves a remote area of Mendocino County, its service boundary containing 14,689 residents living in an area of greater than 251 square miles as of the 2010 census.
+In addition to Fort Bragg, the school district, of which this is the sole comprehensive high school, includes Cleone.